 Table of Contents

-When it comes to how to use this tool effectively, there are few important steps listed as follows:
+When it comes to how to use this tool effectively, there are a few important steps listed as follows:

 1. Open the Google Search Console Tool and assemble your earlier SEO work reports.